-Dental implants are a major investment in your smile and overall health.
+Dental implant are a major investment in your smile and overall health.
 Once you’ve undergone the procedure, it’s important to take steps that could help these new additions to your oral architecture last as long as possible.
 Whether your implants have just been fitted or you are still considering the procedure, learning how to care for them after surgery could assist in maintaining optimal oral health and potentially prolong the lifespan of your implants.
-In this blog, we will explore four tips for caring for your dental implants post-surgery.

 1. Schedule Regular Dental Check-ups